SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/oracle-opentelemetry.md

     $ORACLE_BASE/app/oracle/admin/orcl/adump
     ```

 The default directory for log files is stored as the value of `audit_file_dest`.
-In order to display it, run the following command:SQL> show parameter audit
+In order to display it, run the following command: `SQL> show parameter audit`

 Audit Logs should be in either `XML, EXTENDED` or `{{OS }}` format for the app to work.